 Broomfield Owned and Operated Charging Stations

-Broomfield has installed two, publicly accessible, level 2 charging stations on City property.
-These projects were completed with funds granted by Charge Ahead Colorado and are located at:
+Broomfield has installed three, publicly accessible, level 2 charging stations on City property.
+These chargers are available at no charge and are located at:

 - Broomfield Health and Human Services Building at 100 Spader Way